SeldonIO/seldon-core/examples/auth/README.md

        notRequestPrincipals: ["*"]
 ```

-7. This can be extended to Seldon deployment component level by selecting specific components by matching labels
+7. This can be extended to Seldon deployment component level by selecting specific components by matching labels.
+Further the seldon core executor/engine can base64 decode the user claims from the header `Seldon-Core-User` as configured in the RequestAuthentication with as outputPayloadToHeader.

 ## Authorization based on user id token claims